hbctraining/Pseudobulk-for-scRNAseq/lessons/02_DEanalysis_using_FindMarkers.md

 [1] "Tmed5"  "Cox4i2" "Crip1"  "Azin1"  "Fap"    "Nov"
 ```

-And begin to see how these genes distribute across our populations:
+With these genes selected, we can now being to visualize the distribution of expression across our two conditions using the `VlnPlot()` function.

 ```r
 Idents(seurat_vsm) <- "condition"